gonzolgarcia/svpluscnv/README.md

 Two data types are allowed:

 __CNV segmentation data:__ 6 columns are required in the folowing order: `sample`, `chrom`, `start`, `end`, `probes` & `segmean`.
 Most algorithms studying CNVs produce segmented data indicating genomic boundaries and the segment mean copy number value (segmean); `svpluscnv` assumes CNV expresed as log-ratios: __e.g.:__ $\log2(tumor/normal)$ Those values do not necesarily represent entire copy number states as many samples may contain admixture or subclonal populations.

 __Structural Variant calls:__ 8 columns are required in the folowing order: `sample`, `chrom1`, `pos1`, `strand1`, `chrom2`, `pos2`, `strand2` & `svclass`.
 SV calls are obtained from WGS by identifying reads and read-pairs that align discordantly to the reference genome.
 The types accepted in the svclass field are: duplication(DUP), deletion(DEL), inversion(INV), insertion(INS), translocation(TRA) and breakend(BND) for undefined variants.

 All functions accept multiple samples.
 Functions that make use of both CNV and SV calls expect a common set of ids in the `sample` field.

 In order to explore the  functionalities of svpluscnv, two datasets have been included with the package:

-* CCLE lung cancer derived cell lines <https://depmap.org/portal/download/>; Two data.frames contain information about CNV segments and structural variants respectively:
+* [CCLE lung cancer derived cell lines](https://depmap.org/portal/download/); Two data.frames contain information about CNV segments and structural variants respectively:
     * `svpluscnv::segdat_lung_ccle`
     * `svpluscnv::svdat_lung_ccle`
 * [TARGET neuroblastoma dataset](https://ocg.cancer.gov/programs/target) based on Complete Genomics WGS and structural variant calls: